robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

   def three_arguments(a1, a2, a3):
       print "Keyword got three arguments '%s', '%s' and '%s'." % (a1, a2, a3)

+.. note:: A major limitation with Java libraries using the static library API
+          is that they do not support the `named argument syntax`_.
+If this is a blocker, it is possible to either use Python or switch to the `dynamic library API`_.

 Default values to keywords
 ''''''''''''''''''''''''''